 If this current reckoning with racism is destined to shake the foundations of the current order, the insights and tools of CRT and Intersectionality will provide critical tools that will render the dismantling of the status both urgent and imaginable.

-FOR MORE INFORMATION ON EACH DAY CLICK THE LINKS BELOW:
+FOR INFORMATION ON 2020's CLASS SCHEDULE CLICK BELOW:

 Faculty: Devon Carbado, Kimberlé Williams Crenshaw, & Daniel Martinez HoSang